Companion Animal Welfare Grants

-Only entities/organisations who meet all of the below criteria are eligible to submit an application.
-The Office of Local Government (OLG) will review the eligibility of all applications received.
+Only entities/organisations who met all of the below criteria were eligible to submit an application.
+The Office of Local Government (OLG) reviewed the eligibility of all applications received.

 - The organisation must be either a currently approved NSW rehoming organisation which has been assessed by OLG, or a NSW registered charity that provide animal rehoming services.

 - No members, staff or carers of the organisation have ever been charged, convicted or been subject to a penalty notice in respect of an offence against the:

 - Companion Animals Regulation 2018

 - Prevention of Cruelty to Animals Act 1979

 - No members, staff or carers of the organisation have ever operated a premises where animals have been kept or controlled and been subject to a Council order relating to the care and control of animals.

 - No members, staff or carers of the organisation have been declared bankrupt within the past ten years or been subject to any other insolvency administration or fraud convictions.

 What outcomes does a proposed funded project/s need to show they will achieve?